Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Evaluation

 \subsection{Experimental Results}

 We run simulations with real users' FoV traces~\cite{subramanyam2020user} over four 8i videos.
 The height of the point cloud cube is $1.8m$ and roots of tiles are at $4th$ level of the whole octree.
 Each tile subtree has 6 different levels of detail.
-The sliding window size is $I=20s$, and it moves forward every one second.
+The update window size is $I=20s$, and it moves forward every one second.
+We are using $10$ FoV traces and $3$ bandwidth traces, and the quality results are averaged over frames in Table~\ref{tab:ang_resol} and \ref{tab:frame_quality_per_degree}.

 Table~\ref{tab:ang_resol} and \ref{tab:frame_quality_per_degree} display mean and variance of different metrics in different scenarios.
 When both the bandwidth and the FoV oracles are available (Scenario A), non-progressive streaming is comparable with progressive streaming.
 But in the realistic setting with network bandwidth estimation errors and FoV prediction errors (Scenario B), our proposed progressive streaming solution with either constant or exponentially decreasing frame weights can deliver much higher quality in most cases, measured using both the \textit{quality per degree} and the \textit{delivered angular resolution} or the number of points per viewing degree, averaged over all FoV tiles.